 What a great party you’re having.
-Everyone seems to be having a great time…when all of a sudden- A spill!
-So before you get your reindeer panties in a bunch, prep yourself on these 3 common holiday stains and how to clean them.
+Everyone seems to be having a great time…when suddenly—a spill!
+But before you get your reindeer panties in a bunch, prep yourself on these three common holiday stains and how to clean them.

-First things first- rinse the stain with cold water.
-Hot water will cause the stain to embed itself deeper into the fabric which is exactly what you don’t want to happen.
-Next, mix about a tablespoons worth of white vinegar with ½ a teaspoon of liquid laundry detergent and let it all soak in cold water for 15 minutes.
-Afterwards, rinse with water and launder (using cold water of course!).
-You can also use an enzyme-based product, like Oxiclean or Pink Solution, to help get off any cranberry sauce remnants.
-Alternatively, you can use a sponge and blot the stain with rubbing alcohol, but be sure to rinse the fabric thoroughly before laundering.
+First things first.
+Rinse the stain with cold water—hot will cause the stain to embed itself deeper into the fabric, which is exactly what you don’t want.
+Next, mix about a tablespoon of white vinegar with 1/2 teaspoon of liquid laundry detergent and add some cold water; let the garment soak for 15 minutes.
+Rinse with water and launder (using cold water of course!).

-Mix a tablespoon of white vinegar with ⅔ cup of rubbing alcohol.
-Using a clean white cloth, sponge the area with the vinegar-alcohol solution.
-Next, blot dry until the liquid is absorbed.
+Mix a tablespoon of white vinegar with 2/3 cup rubbing alcohol.
+Sponge the solution onto the stain, then blot dry with a clean white cloth until the liquid is absorbed.
 Keep repeating the process until the stain disappears.
-Once it’s gone, use a clean cloth to sponge it with cold water and blot until it’s dry.
+Once it’s gone, use a clean cloth to dab it with cold water, and blot until it’s dry.

-To make the best solution for carpets, take one tablespoon of dishwashing soap and mix with two cups of cold water.
-Using a clean white cloth, sponge the stain with the mixture, then blot until the liquid is absorbed.
+Mix 1 tablespoon dishwashing soap with 2 cups of cold water.
+Using a clean white cloth, dab the stain with the mixture, then blot until the liquid is absorbed.
 Keep at it until the stain disappears or is no longer absorbed into the cloth.
-Take a clean cloth and sponge with cold water and blot dry.
-If you still have cranberry sauce remnants, you can use an enzyme pretreater, like Oxiclean or Pink Solution, on the affected area.
+Take a clean cloth and dab the spot with cold water, then blot dry.
+If you still have cranberry sauce remnants, try an enzyme pretreater, like Oxiclean or Pink Solution, on the affected area.
 Be sure to follow the manufacturer’s instructions and test it on a small area before using it.

-First stop on the gravy train is your new linen pants.
-Here are the three best tips for removing gravy from your clothes, upholstery and carpet.
+First stop on the gravy train?
+Your new linen pants!
+Here are the three best tips for removing gravy from your clothes, upholstery, and carpet.

-Try to scrape off as much of the excess gravy as you can.
-Sprinkle baking soda (or cornstarch) on the stain and let stand for 15 minutes.
-Vacuum off using a fabric brush.
-Using a clean white cloth, sponge the stain with a dry-cleaning solvent.
-It’s always good to have on hand to use on areas that can’t get wet when cleaning.
+Scrape off as much excess gravy as you can.
+Sprinkle baking soda or cornstarch on the stain and let stand for 15 minutes.
+Vacuum it up, using the fabric brush attachment.
+Using a clean white cloth, dab the stain with a dry-cleaning solvent.
 Blot until the solvent is absorbed.
-Keep sponging and blotting until the stain disappears.
+Keep moistening and blotting until the stain disappears.

-For carpets, you can use the same technique as you did with cleaning upholstery.
-With carpets, you would continue to sponge and blot until the stain is removed or no longer absorbs into your cloth.
-If the stain just won’t go away, mix a tablespoon of dish soap and a tablespoon of vinegar into two cups of warm water.
+Use the same technique as you did with cleaning upholstery, blotting until the stain is removed or no longer absorbs into your cloth.
+If the stain just won’t go away, mix a tablespoon of dish soap and a tablespoon of vinegar into 2 cups of warm water.
 Sponge the stain with this solution.
 Continue to blot until the liquid is absorbed.
-Finish by sponging with cold water and blot dry to remove any remaining solution.
+Finish by dabbing with cold water, then blot dry to remove any remaining solution.

-Blot up the excess wine immediatley with a paper towel.
-Then, sprinkle salt on the blotch to stop it from setting.
-Pour club soda onto the stain to lift the red wine out, dab away as much as possible with a cloth and then spray with a pretreater.
-Follow the care instructions on the item to determine how to launder it accordingly.
-For whites, you can also add bleach to the wash.
-But again, always check the label first to see if it’s safe to use.
+Blot up the excess wine immediatley with a paper towel, then sprinkle salt on the spot to stop it from setting.
+Pour club soda onto the stain to lift the red wine out, then dab away as much as possible with a clean, white cloth.
+Spray with a pre-treater.
+Launder according to the label instructions.

-Unlike with red wine on upholstery, after blotting up as much as you can, you can either use plain water or a mix of 1 tablespoon of dish soap and 1 tablespoon of vinegar with 2 cups of warm water.
-Using a clean white cloth, sponge the stain with whichever liquid you decided to use.
-Apply a little at a time and blot frequently with a clean, dry cloth until the stain disappears.
-If you decided to use dish soap with vinegar, sponge the area afterwards with cold water and blot dry.
+Unlike with red wine on upholstery, after blotting up as much as you can, either use plain water or a mix of 1 tablespoon dish soap and 1 tablespoon vinegar in 2 cups of warm water.
+Using a clean white cloth, dab the stain with the solution, then blot frequently with a clean, dry cloth until the stain disappears.
+If you used dish soap with vinegar, sponge the area afterwards with cold water, and blot dry.

-So now you’re armed with the knowledge.
-Go forth and party, and tackle stains with confidence!
+So now you’re armed with knowledge.
+Go forth and party—and tackle stains with confidence!